 Termbase is built into our translation management system and interfaces with CAT tools and translation memory.
 A major software localization asset, multilingual termbase ensures that translators use pre-approved terminology translations across the software and in any accompanying materials (e.g., help files, FAQs, training content).

-For high-volume projects and those with extensive content localization requirements, Andovar offers the option of custom AI machine translation.
-When applied in combination with professional post-editing, machine translation can help companies translate less quality-critical content quickly and inexpensively, including FAQs, help files and documentation.
+For high-volume projects and those with extensive content localization requirements, Andovar offers the option of AI-enhanced translation.
+When applied in combination with professional post-editing, AI can help to translate high-quality content quickly and inexpensively, including FAQs, help files and documentation.

 Translation management systems or TMS, help streamline the work of language teams by automating and tracking the entire translation process.
 TMS helps handle the repetitive tasks of moving content in and out of content repositories, channelling it directly to key project stakeholders, including the translation teams, engineers, reviewers and the client.